The Beginning of the Nike Blazer

 The leather upper construction of the sneaker is complemented with a mesh nylon tongue and finished off with a vulcanized rubber sole which was the preferred basketball sole during the 70’s.
 By that time, vulcanized rubber sole was the best technology for court-designed shoes.
 It was Bowerman who thought of the concept of creating athletic footwear that would help the athletes with their performance.

-Forty years later, the Nike Blazer Sneakers continues to make history and stay relevant in the footwear industry.
+Forty years later, the Nike Blazer sneakers continue to make history and stay relevant in the footwear industry.

 Like any other footwear brands, the designs of every shoe created vary on different specifications, including its cut, materials used, and even pricing.
 Below are a few of the factors considered in classifying Nike Blazer Sneakers: